 1. Hard Money Loans for Financing REO Properties

-Hard money loans are short-term interest only loans that fund the purchase and renovation of REO properties.
-They’re used by investors for financing REO properties so they can compete with all cash buyers.
+Hard money loans are short-term, interest-only loans that fund the purchase and renovation of REO properties.
+Investors use them for financing REO properties so they can compete with all-cash buyers.
 Investors also use them to buy properties that are in bad condition that conventional lenders wouldn’t fund.
 However, they can also be used by investors who don’t meet the qualifications of conventional mortgages.

 Hard Money REO Loan Costs